menandmice/micetro_docs/guides/reference/dns_dhcp_appliance.rst

 2. In the VirtualBox Manager open the File menu and select Import Appliance.

-3. Click on the Open appliance button and select the Men & Mice Virtual appliance OVA file and click on the Continue button.
+3. Click on the Open appliance button and select the Men&Mice Virtual appliance OVA file and click on the Continue button.

 4. The next dialog page shows an overview of the settings.
 It's recommended to select the option to re-initialize the MAC addresses of the two virtual interfaces eth0 (Management Interface) and eth1 (Service Interface) as shown in figure 3.

-Finally press the File... - Import Virtual Appliance button to load the Men & Mice virtual machine into your the VirtualBox environment.
+Finally press the File... - Import Virtual Appliance button to load the Men&Mice virtual machine into your the VirtualBox environment.

 .. figure:: ../../images/menandmice-appliance-3.png
   :width: 60%